Course Date: 4 March 2021, 08:45 - 16:30 & 9 March 2021, 08:45 - 9 April 2021, 16:30

 - A good internet connection

-- After the course: a colleague to act as a mentor to you, as you develop your skills in clinical practice
+- After the course: you will require a colleague to be your supervising practitioner to help develop your skills in clinical practice and assess your competency prior to you undertaking travel consultations alone.

 - The travel consultation